Research Interests

 Experience

-- Led OpenTPU development in PyRTL, creating open-source tensor processing unit implementation
+- OpenTPU: Led development in PyRTL, creating open-source tensor processing unit implementation

 - Implemented novel reverse engineering attack on local feature descriptors, surpassing state-of-the-art reconstruction accuracy for user image recovery